grinnell-cs/csc151-dh/_eboards/eboard27-3.md

     * To be rewritten this afternoon; don't start until I tell you to.
     * Feedback appreciated!
 * Tuesday 10:30 p.m.: Today's lab
-    * Likely "Sam says stop here"
+    * Definitely "Sam says stop here"
 * Thursday, April 14, 10:30 p.m.: SoLA 3
     * Distributed Wednesday at 2:30 pm
     * Don't forget that there are sample questions on the LAs page.